-Pseudomonas putida could be the best producer foe xylanase than other species.
+Pseudomonas putida may be the most efficient xylanase producer than other species.
 Purified xylanase led to removal of hydrocarbons from hydrocarbon-contaminated soil.
-These findings can encourage using of xylanase as an alternative bioremediator for cleaning up of oil-contaminated areas.
+These findings can encourage use of xylanase as an alternative bioremediator for cleaning up oil-contaminated areas.